Career & Business Coaching Blog for Creatives & Entrepreneurs.

 #1 Keep a list of your daily accomplishments

-Break up with destination addiction by celebrating yourself everyday.
+Break up with destination addiction by celebrating yourself every day.
 Acknowledge the effort you’re making.
 When we’re on a journey towards change, a part of what keeps us motivated is remembering the steps we’ve already taken.
 Instead of beating yourself up over not being *there* yet, acknowledge how far you’ve come instead.

 Click here to download your free copy